-Starting August 1, 2022, the Fair Food Network suspended reimbursement at participating grocers for a five-month period (August 1, 2022 through December 31, 2022).
+On August 1, 2022, the Fair Food Network partially suspended the program.
+Reimbursement for participating grocers was suspended for a five-month period (August 1, 2022 through December 31, 2022).
 This pause did not affect reimbursement at participating farm markets or participating locations in Flint.
 Reimbursement of participating grocery stores resumed in January 2023.
-Starting January 15, 2023, the maximum daily reimbursement was reduced from \$20 to \$10.
+In addition, between January 15, 2023 and September 30, 2023, the maximum benefit was reduced to \$10.00 per day.
+The \$20.00 per day maximum benefit was restored effective October 1, 2023.

-The Fair Food Network indicated that the suspension of grocery store reimbursements, and the reduction in maximum daily benefit, were due to an increase in program participation, and a reduction in state budgetary support - from \$2.0 million in FY 2021-22, to \$900,000 in FY 2022-23.
+The Fair Food Network indicated that the suspension of grocery store reimbursements, and the temporary reduction in maximum daily benefit, were due to an increase in program participation and a reduction in state budgetary support - from \$2.0 million in FY 2021-22, to (initially) \$900,000 in FY 2022-23.
+FY 2022-23 funding was subsequently increased to \$2.9 million through a \$2.0 million supplemental appropriation.
+The FY 2023-24 MDARD budget includes \$2.0 million GF/GP for the program.